mpt-bootcamp/monitor/docs/LAB1.md

 ### Exercise 2 - Installing the monitor agents

-Once the monitor servers are installed on the console server, we can proceed to install the agents on the runner machine.
-Before you start running the installation steps, you need to update the Ansible playbook to tell the agents to the monitor servers to connect to and to report the monitoring metrics.
+In order for the monitoring servers to communicate and collect monitoring metrics from the hosts or devices, we also need to install the monitoring agents on those hosts.

-At the same **Jupyterhub** Terminal window, edit the paybook, *deploy-monitor-agents.yml*, and change the ***console1*** hostname name to match your assigned student console number.
-For example, ***console2***.
+From your **Jupyterhub** Terminal window, edit the playbook, *deploy-monitor-agents.yml*, and change the playbook variables to reflect your assigned hostname for the monitoring server.

+**Replacing the *console1* hostname with your assigned hostname.
+For example, *console2*.

+Here is the original playbook variables:

 ```
   vars: